 Ah yes, one of the big questions.
 What about kids at the wedding?
 I know people who are all over the map on this one.
 Some would not dream of a wedding reception without their cousin’s sweet little tyke sitting in the pews; others can only envision that same tyke running around the reception hall, screaming on the floor, and – dare I say it – running straight into the cake!
 (Don’t laugh; I have seen it happen!)
-To be sure, the pros/cons list for kids at a wedding is long and varied.
+To be sure, the pros/cons list for kids at the wedding is long and varied.
 I for one, take a middle road.
 Unlike some of my friends and family, to me an event is still an event regardless of the age of the attendees.
 I happen to like children, actually (hence my chosen profession!), and I personally would not dream of telling said cousin to leave a little one at home.
 And who doesn’t swoon over an adorable flower girl or dashing ring bearer?
 That being said, if I was having a grande event (read: not the handmade, casual look I am going for) I would definitely think about hiring a babysitter.
 (As a tip, a lot of junior high or high school students will do this relatively cheap; I know – I used to do it!
 And I teach a lot of girls who still do it!)

 Anyway, for my wedding itself, this became a non-issue.
 We originally booked an all-ages resort, but with less than a year before the wedding, they switched it to adults-only.
 This did affect us – my bridesmaid, as I have said before, now has a five month old and since baby cannot make the trip, neither can she.
 Totally understandable.
 Honestly though, I do not think we would have booked an adults-only resort in the first place, though we are not complaining about the higher level of luxury our location is going after!